minhajul/go-api/README.md

-# RESTfull API using Golang
+# RESTful API using Golang